City Sued Over Handling Of Lead Poisonings | New Haven Independent

 “Plaintiff seeks this injunction for the reason that without such preliminary injunction in place,” Marx writes in the opening paragraph, “the Defendants’ failure to conduct a proper inspection of the source of his lead poisoning and failure to take over abatement of the lead hazards from the owner causes irreparable harm and injury to him by imposing undue risk to him of further irreversible, life-long neurological damage.”

 Lead’s effects on children are irreversible.
-Even moderate levels of exposure (e.g. 10-25 mg/dL) can result in long-term impacts on IQ and memory and can result in permanent hyperactivity disorders and learning disabilities.
+Even moderate levels of exposure (e.g. 10-25 mg/dL) can result in long-term impacts on IQ and memory and can result in permanent hyperactivity disorders and learning disabilities, according to the Centers for Disease Control.

 In the lawsuit, the Legal Aid attorney lays out the narrative of how she alleges the city failed to protect Hall from lead poisoning.